America's Farmers Grow Ag Leaders Official Rules

 NO PURCHASE NECESSARY.
 A PURCHASE WILL NOT INCREASE CHANCES OF BEING SELECTED.
 VOID WHERE PROHIBITED BY LAW.

-The sponsor of the Program is the Monsanto Fund, 800 North Lindbergh Blvd., St. Louis, Missouri 63167.
+The sponsor of the Program is Bayer Fund, 800 North Lindbergh Blvd., St. Louis, Missouri 63167.

 The Program scholarship application is administered by the National FFA.
-Eligible students must visit FFA.org/scholarships to complete the application between 12 a.m.
-Eastern Time on November 15, 2018 and 11:59 p.m.
-Eastern Time on February 1, 2019.
+Eligible students must visit FFA.org/scholarships to complete the application during the Program Entry Period.
 To be eligible, students must also obtain endorsements from two Eligible Farmers, as described below.

 All applicants are required to complete all registration information (including, without limitation, your name, address and other contact information).
 All applications must be completed within the Program Entry Period to be eligible to win.
 Any applications received after the end of the Program Entry Period will not be accepted.
 All applications become the property of the Sponsor and will not be acknowledged or returned.